The 100 most valuable guitars ever sold at auction

 Stevie Ray Vaughan died in a helicopter crash in 1990.

 The guitar was put up for auction at the Eric Clapton Crossroads Guitar Festival on June 24, 2004 and it was sold to Guitar Center for $623,500.

 All of Stevie Ray Vaughan's personal guitars are held by the Stevie Ray Vaughan Estate.
 This is the only known one to ever have been released.

-McCartney bought the guitar from a school mate, Ian James, who he credits with teaching how to play the guitar, and, as Ian James put the guitar up for auction McCartney must have given it back to him at some stage in its life.
+McCartney bought the guitar from a school mate, Ian James, who he credits with teaching how to play the guitar, and, as Ian James put the guitar up for auction, McCartney must have given it back to him at some stage in its life.
 It is the same guitar that he used to woo John Lennon with a few of the chords that Ian James had taught him, and so gained entry into John Lennon's band The Quarrymen in 1957.

-11 - 1958 Gibson Explorer
+19 | $611,000 | 1958 Gibson Explorer

-The model was discontinued in the early sixties, being referred to by Gibson historian Walter Carter as, "a commercial disaster," though it were reissued again in the 1970s when the radical styling was better received.
-Then, the fortunes of the re-issued Explorer rose somewhat when 17-year-old David Howell Evans went into Manny's Music store in NYC in 1976, looking to buy a Gibson Les Paul or a Rickenbacker, but settling instead on a Gibson Explorer.
+The model was discontinued in the early sixties, being referred to by Gibson historian Walter Carter as, "a commercial disaster", though it were reissued again in the 1970s when the radical styling was better received.
+Then, the fortunes of the re-issued Explorer rose somewhat when 17-year-old David Howell Evans went into Manny's Music store in NYC in 1976, looking to buy a Gibson Les Paul or a Rickenbacker, but settling instead on a Gibson Explorer."